 When the add-in is installed, it is only activated in Word and Excel for the user profile where it is being installed.
-Therefore, each user must install the add-in in order to make use of it within their own user profile.
+Therefore, each user must install the add-in to make use of it within their user profile.

 - The Undo Button Does Not Undo the Barcode